 What are Party Pills?

-A psychoactive substance meant to offer an effect similar to amphetamines, ecstasy, or LSD.
-The main ingredient in Party Pills was originally benzylpiperazine (BZP).
-BZP is now listed as a schedule 1 controlled substance, so current versions of the drug contain a wide variety of substances the most common of which are: caffeine, citrus aurantium and geranamine (geranium extract).
+Party pills are a psychoactive substance meant to offer an effect similar to amphetamines, ecstasy, or LSD.
+The main ingredient in party pills was originally benzylpiperazine (BZP).
+BZP is now listed as a schedule 1 controlled substance, so current versions of the drug contain a wide variety of substances, the most common of which are:

 Marketed as a dietary supplement, party pills are largely unregulated and untested.
 Due to the lack of monitoring, there is virtually no way to know what substances the pills actually contain or to know the exact amounts in each pill.
 Falsely touted as a natural supplement, or an “herbal high” party pills are entirely synthetic containing no natural ingredients.

 Effects of Party Pills

 Many brands of party pills claim to offer cocaine or methamphetamine-like effects.
 Users have reported experiencing alertness and euphoria with effects lasting four to six hours.